AyrA/YtStream/README.md

 Ads are transparently injected into the stream and are therefore unblockable.

-You can enable a setting that marks ads using the "private" bit in the MP3 header.
+If you're required to somehow make them detectable, you can enable a setting that marks ads using the "private" bit in the MP3 header.
+This would allow a machine to detect whether an audio block belongs to an ad or not.